Distributed Indexing¶

 - which distributed build is ready for segment build

-- how the resulting built segments should be published
+- how the resulting physical segments should be published

 Lance is responsible for:

-- planning built segments from the discovered shard set
+- planning physical segments from the supplied segment set

-- merging shard storage into built segment artifacts
+- merging segment storage into physical segment artifacts

 This split keeps distributed scheduling outside the storage engine while still letting Lance own the on-disk index format.